Doi Inthanon: 9-11 January 2013

 Arrived Doi Inthanon late morning to be pleasantly surprised to find that the park fees had not as yet been increased as previously threatened.
 Met up with Paul, and headed down to the Mae Pan area beyond the second checkpoint, where upon arrival had the unpleasant surprise of a boy scout jamboree in full swing with a packed campsite.

 Fortunately this was restricted mainly to the camp, so we drove to the end of the road and walked the trail to the Mae Pan Falls, which thankfully had few people.
 Best birds were a group of 30 Striated Yuhina, Great Iora, Sulphur-breasted Warbler and Claudia's Leaf Warbler.
 In the mammal line only the usual Pallas's Squirrel.
 We then took a side track, to find the newly marked Pha Sam Lan Falls, that held a pair of Plumbeous Water Redstart.
 Forgoing any birding near the campsite we headed back to the Km 34.5 track, which we walked till sunset.
 Some distant cliffs looked potentially suitable for Goral but were just that - too distant.
-Birds of interest included Martens's Warbler, Mountain Bamboo Partridge, Hume's Leaf Warbler, Common Rosefinch and Rusty-cheeked Scimitar Babbler.
+Birds of interest included Martens's Warbler, Mountain Bamboo Partridge, Hume's Leaf Warbler, Common Rosefinch and Red-eyed Scimitar Babbler.

 10 Jan.
 Up to Gaew Mae Pan Nature trail (now written Kew Mae Pan on the new signs) for first light.
 Many years since either of us had been on this trail, due to the imposition of a 200 Baht fee and a compulsory guide.
 However, as this is the only area of the park where one might reasonably expect to find Goral we decided to give it a go.
 We were fortunate in having guide Khun Pomsak, who proved to be very good, highly observant and actually interested in wildlife.
 Probably novel for him too in having some visitors actually looking at wildlife - most along this trail are interested in the views, talking and taking photos of themselves with victory signs.
 The first kilometre and a half uphill, was mostly a power-walk to the main viewpoint, where we then spent the best part of two hours scanning the cliffs and crags.
 Despite the good view, picking out stationary rock-coloured mammals is tricky, and it was Pomsak who first spotted a solitary Serrow.
 This was a surprise as we suspect Serrow are now rarely reported from Doi Inthanon.
 We then had prolonged views of a, somewhat distant, Goral standing on a small outcrop.
 Flushed with success we birded the remainder of the loop back finding Eyebrowed Thrush, Buff-barred Warbler, Buff-throated Warbler and a few flyover Common Rosefinch.
 Back to vehicle by 10:30, followed by a quick trip to the summit where we had Snowy-browed Flycatcher and Dark-sided Thrush.
 Back to Mr. Daeng's for lunch where within seconds a second Dark-sided Thrush found, followed by a Lesser Shortwing shortly after.